Medically reviewed on March 6, 2018.

 Bevacizumab may also be used for purposes not listed in this medication guide.

 Bevacizumab can make it easier for you to bleed.
-Contact your doctor or seek emergency medical attention if you have any bleeding that will not stop.
-You may also have bleeding on the inside of your body, such as in your stomach or intestines, or in your brain.
+Seek emergency medical attention if you have any bleeding that will not stop.
+You may also have bleeding on the inside of your body.

-Call your doctor at once if you have: signs of bleeding in your digestive tract-- feeling very weak or dizzy, severe stomach pain, black or bloody stools, or if you cough up blood or vomit that looks like coffee grounds; or signs of bleeding in the brain--sudden numbness or weakness (especially on one side of the body), sudden severe headache, or problems with vision or balance.
+Call your doctor if you have: signs of bleeding in your digestive tract--feeling very weak or dizzy, severe stomach pain, black or bloody stools, coughing up blood or vomit that looks like coffee grounds; or signs of bleeding in the brain--sudden numbness or weakness, slurred speech, severe headache, problems with vision or balance.

 You should not use bevacizumab if you are allergic to it, or: